rebelsky/sams-assorted-musings-reflections/apologies-2017-05-13.md

 [1] A bit.

+[2] Adrienne: Sorry for forgetting you in the original version of this musing.
+I was not intending to target you in the next apology.
+I know that you are thoughtful about these issues.

-[2] Hey, I have to be my curmudgeonly self once in a while.
+[3] Hey, I have to be my curmudgeonly self once in a while.

-[3] Historical evidence suggests that I'll fail.
+[4] Historical evidence suggests that I'll fail.

 ---

-*Version 1.0 of 2017-05-13.*
+*Version 1.0.1 of 2017-05-13.*